-Hernando County wetlands are important to the maintenance of groundwater, freshwater and marine ecosystems and shall be protected to the greatest extent possible consistent with state and federal regulations to avoid compromising wetland functions.
+Hernando County recognizes the important functions of wetlands are important to the maintenance in maintaining the integrity of its groundwater, and freshwater and marine ecosystems and in maintaining the rich abundance and diversity of marine life.
+The County shall be protected its wetland areas to the greatest extent possible consistent with state and federal regulations to avoid and ensure that land development activities do not unduly impact compromising basic wetland functions.

-Strategy 10.03B(1): The County shall require the identification and delineation of wetlands on plans for development pursuant to the standards of the Southwest Florida Water Management District, the Florida

-Department of Environmental Protection, and the Army Corps of Engineers.
+Strategy 10.03B(1): The County shall require the identification and delineation of wetlands on plans for development pursuant to the standards of the Southwest Florida Water Management District, the Florida Department of Environmental Protection, and the Army Corps of Engineers.

-Strategy 10.03B(2): Hernando County shall prohibit the alteration of Class I Wetlands consistent with the requirements of state and federal regulatory agencies.
+Strategy 10.03B(2): Hernando County shall prohibit the alteration of Class I Wetlands as defined below consistent with the requirements of state and federal regulatory agencies.
 Alteration includes but is not limited to filling, draining, excavating or interruption of flow into or out of the wetland.
 Class I Wetlands meet at least one of the following criteria:

 - a.
-Wetlands contiguous to or hydrologically connected with any natural surface water body including, but not limited to rivers, creeks, lakes and tidal waters: - b.
-Any wetland having a hydrological connection to the Floridan aquifer: - c.
-Any wetland within or hydrologically connected to a lake littoral zone: - d.
+Wetlands contiguous to or hydrologically connected with any natural surface water body including, but not limited to rivers, creeks, lakes and tidal waters; - b.
+Any wetland having a hydrological connection to the Floridan aquifer; - c.
+Any wetland within or hydrologically connected to a lake littoral zone; - d.
 Any contiguous extent of wetlands of forty (40) acres or more; - e.
-Wetlands that serve as known nesting, resting or feeding areas of federal or state listed species.
+Wetlands that serve as known nesting, resting or feeding areas of federal or state listed animal species.

-Strategy 10.03B(3): Projects having an overriding public benefit may encroach into Class I wetlands where there is no viable alternative provided that projects are designed to minimize disruption, provide continued wetland viability, and provide appropriate mitigation.
+Strategy 10.03B(3): Projects having an overriding public benefit may encroach into Class I wetlands where there is no other viable alternative provided that projects are designed to minimize disruption, provide continued wetland viability, to such wetlands and provide appropriate mitigation.
 Projects having an overriding public benefit include public roadways needed to serve the larger community and public utilities projects needed to serve the larger community or that are necessary to the health and safety of the community.

-Strategy 10.03B(4):

-Hernando County will discourage the alteration of Class II Wetlands as defined below.
-If feasible alternatives are not viable, alteration should be limited to 25% of the wetland area and be designed in a manner that maintains the cross-sectional volume and primary hydrologic flow of the wetland.
+Strategy 10.03B(4): Hernando County shall-will discourage the alteration of Class II Wetlands as defined below unless there is no feasible alternative.
+If there is no feasible alternatives are not viable, alteration shall should be limited to 25% of the wetland area and shall be designed in a manner that maintains the cross-sectional volume and primary hydrologic flow of the wetland.
 Class II Wetlands meet at least one of the following criteria: